slythx/bufferoverflow/vulnserver/README.md

 3. Always run Immunity Debugger (IMD) and Vulnserver.exe as Administrator.
 4. Close and re-run Immunity Debugger and Vulnserver.exe after an attack from Kali machine to prevent issues.

-# STEPS TO CONDUCT BUFFEROVERFLOW
+# Steps to conduct bufferoverflow
 1. Spiking
 2. Fuzzing
 3. Find the Offset